Learn-DJMC/themixitup-frontend/README.md

 # MIX-IT UP App

 Welcome to the Mix it up App by DJ-MC (Derek, Jacob, Markayel and Corey)!
 This is a recipe book React-based web application that allows users to manage and explore a collection of recipes.
 Whether you're a cooking enthusiast or just looking for new culinary inspirations, this app has got you covered.
+Mix it up is supported by Rails API and has full CRUD functionality.
+It gives users the ability to login and create an account using User authentication with Devise.
+Pages and Components are yarn tested.

 ## Table of Contents